A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Static setting

 \subsection{Convergence of almost minimizers}

-Henceforth, we consider applied loads determined by body forces and by an external magnetic field.
-For simplicity, applied surface forces are excluded.
-However, these can be easily included in the analysis.
-According to the assumption of \emph{dead loads}, the work of mechanical forces is described by a Lagrangian term.
-Conversely, the energy contribution corresponding to the external magnetic field, usually called \emph{Zeeman energy}, is of Eulerian type.
+Henceforth, we consider applied loads determined by body forces and by external magnetic fields.
+For simplicity, applied surface forces are not considered but these can be easily included in the analysis.
+According to the assumption of {dead loads}, the work of mechanical forces is described by a Lagrangian term.
+Conversely, the energy contribution corresponding to the external magnetic field, usually called {Zeeman energy}, is of Eulerian type.